01 of 07

 Separate the Rings of the Hoop

 Preparing your hoop for a cross stitch project is easy with the following seven steps.
-It seems that placing fabric in a hoop is a no brainer, but there is a proper way and it will allow you to concentrate more on your cross stitch project.
+It seems that placing fabric in a hoop is a no brainer, but there is a proper approach.
+Once you master the technique, you'll be able to concentrate more on your cross stitch project.

 02 of 07